openreview/openreview-expertise/README.md

 Some datasets differ slightly in terms of the format of the data; these should be accounted for in the experiment's configuration.

-For example: some older conferences use a bidding format that differs from the default "Very High" to "Very Low" scale.
+**For example**: some older conferences use a bidding format that differs from the default "Very High" to "Very Low" scale.
 This can be parameterized in the `config.json` file (e.g.) as follows:

 ```
 {